 It’s early July, which means that the NFL Preseason is only one month away from kicking off with the annual Hall of Fame game on August 5.
-One of the nation’s most popular sportsbooks, William Hill, has released its 2021-2022 Pro Football Props.
+One of the nation’s most popular sportsbooks, Caesars, has released its 2021-2022 Pro Football Props.
 Numbers are available for what player will lead the league in passing, rushing, and receiving yards respectively.

 In this article, we’ll go over our best prop bets for the 2021-22 NFL season.
 We’ll discuss which QB, RB, and WR provide the most value at their current betting odds.
 Without further adieu, here are three of our favorite NFL prop bets for the upcoming season.